Korea

 Korea under Japanese rule was marked by industrialization and modernization, economic exploitation, and brutal suppression of the Korean independence movement, as reflected in the 1919 March First Movement.
 The Japanese suppressed Korean culture, and during World War II forcefully mobilized millions of Koreans to support its war effort.
 In 1945, Japan surrendered to the Allies, and the Soviet Union and United States agreed to divide Korea into two military occupation zones divided by the 38th parallel, with the Soviet zone in the north and American zone in the south.
 The division was meant to be temporary, with plans for Korea to be reunited under a single government.
 In 1948, the DPRK and ROK were established with the backing of each power, and ongoing tensions led to the outbreak of the Korean War in 1950, which came to involve U.S.-led United Nations and communist Chinese forces.
 The war ended in stalemate in 1953, but without a peace treaty.
 A demilitarized zone was created between the countries, approximating the original partition.

-This status contributes to the high tensions that divide the peninsula, and both states claim to be the sole legitimate government of Korea.
+This status contributes to the high tensions that divide the peninsula, and South Korea claims to be the sole legitimate government of Korea.
 South Korea is a regional power and a developed country, with its economy ranked as the world's fourteenth-largest by GDP (PPP).
 Its armed forces are one of the world's strongest militaries, with the world's second-largest standing army by military and paramilitary personnel.
 South Korea has been renowned for its globally influential pop culture, particularly in music (K-pop) and cinema, a phenomenon referred to as the Korean Wave.
 North Korea follows Songun, a "military first" policy which prioritizes the Korean People's Army in state affairs and resources.
 It possesses nuclear weapons, and is the country with the highest number of military personnel, with a total of 7.8 million active, reserve, and paramilitary personnel, or approximately of its population.
 Its active duty army of 1.3 million soldiers is the fourth-largest in the world, consisting of of its population.
 North Korea is widely considered to have the worst human rights record in the world.